 Training in Canada means that you get some amazing snow conditions and when storms hit the locals all hit their favourite spots for powder days – and our team of coaches will be more than happy to show you where they think the best powder stashes are.

 Meanwhile by training for the Canadian qualification you are perfectly placed to apply for jobs in the surrounding resorts or just head somewhere completely new teach there.
 And our team of coaches and your mentor will be on hand to advise you on the best next steps.

 Coaching run by a CSIA Course Conductors

 Job advice and opportunities

-CSIA Level 1 and Level 2 exams
+CSIA Level 1 exam and optional Level 2 exam